joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 * Augment Azure Advisor recommendations with richer details that better drive action
 * Add fit score to recommendations.
 * Add historical perspective to recommendations _(the older the recommendation, the higher the chances to remediate it)_
-* Drive continuous automated optimization
+* Drive continuous automated optimisation

-Azure Optimization Engine combines multiple data sources to give you better data-driven decisions and recommendations, outside of that usually deployed by the inbuilt Azure Advisor, example use-cases and data sources can be seen below:
+Azure Optimisation Engine combines multiple data sources to give you better data-driven decisions and recommendations, outside of that usually deployed by the inbuilt Azure Advisor, example use-cases and data sources can be seen below:

 * Azure Resource Graph _(Virtual Machine and Managed Disks properties)_
 * Azure Monitor Logs _(Virtual Machine performance metrics)_
 * Azure Consumption _(consumption/billing usage details events)_
 * Extracts data periodically to build a recommendations history
-* Joins and queries data in an analytics-optimized repository _(Log Analytics)_
+* Joins and queries data in an analytics-optimised repository _(Log Analytics)_
 * Virtual Machine performance metrics collected with Log Analytics agent
-* Can leverage existing customer set-up
+* Can leverage existing customer setup
 * Requires only a few metrics collected with a frequency >= 60 seconds

 > Besides collecting **all Azure Advisor recommendations**, AOE includes other custom recommendations that you can tailor to your needs: